senac-179/aprendendo-github/README.md

 # aprendendo-github
--adriana - estou aprendendo github!!
+-adriana - estou aprendendo github!! you are my superstar!